beta-tester/RPi-PXE-Server/README.md

 done.

 ## update:
-to update your images, update the **install-pxe-server_pass2.sh** file and re-run `bash install-pxe-server_pass2.sh`. this will download alle updated iso files.
+to update your images, update the url in the **install-pxe-server_pass2.sh** file and re-run `bash install-pxe-server_pass2.sh`. this will download all updated iso files.

 ## note:
 the script will copy/download/mount following ISOs: